mollmikey/online-chat-system/README.md

   The form at the top of the page should work now (if you're logged in), so write a post and see it appear in the timeline.

-- [ ] Run the tests for authoring posts
+- [ ] Run the tests for writing posts

-  run `npm test -- AuthoringANewPost` to just see the relevant posts
+  run `npm test -- WritingANewPost` to just see the relevant posts

 ## Stretch: edit your user profile